bluefeet/Object-Depot/README.md

 By default objects that are injected (see ["inject"](#inject)) are validated against ["type"](#type).
-Set this to a type that injections validate against if it needs to be difference (such as to support mock objects).
+Set this to a type that injections validate against if it needs to be different (such as to support mock objects).

 ## per\_process